Aayushmittalwebpage/Data-lineage-between-databases-app/README.md

 ## Requirements

-Developed and tested on [Python 3.5 and 3.6, 3.7](https://www.python.org/downloads/)
+Developed and tested on [Python 3.8](https://www.python.org/downloads/)

 Also, although it is not strictly required, the usage of a [virtualenv]( https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid